microservices-security-in-action/samples/README.md

 * Summary

 **Chapter 2: Hello World microservices security**
-2.1 Your first microservice - 4
+* Your first microservice - 4
-2.2 Setting up an OAuth 2.0 server  - 6
+* Setting up an OAuth 2.0 server  - 6
-2.3 Securing a microservice with OAuth 2.0 – 5
+* Securing a microservice with OAuth 2.0 – 5
-2.4 Invoking a secured microservice with a client application – 4 2.5 Authorization of requests based on OAuth 2.0 scopes 2.6 Summary
+2.4 Invoking a secured microservice with a client application – 4
-Total Pages = (Topic 4 => 6 * 2 = 12
-Topic 5 => 8 * 1 = 8
-Topic 6 => 10 * 1 = 10
-Overview + Summary => 2
-=> 32)
+* Authorization of requests based on OAuth 2.0 scopes
+* Summary

-Part 2 Edge Security
+## Part 2 Edge Security
-3. Deploying a microservice behind an API gateway
+**Chapter 3: Deploying a microservice behind an API gateway**
-3.1 The need for an API gateway in a microservices architecture? – 4 3.2 Security at the edge
+* The need for an API gateway in a microservices architecture?
+* Security at the edge
-3.3 How to pick the correct OAuth 2.0 grant type? - 6
+* How to pick the correct OAuth 2.0 grant type?
-3.4 Setting up an API gateway with Zuul - 4
+* Setting up an API gateway with Zuul
-3.5 Deploying a microservice behind Zuul - 4
+* Deploying a microservice behind Zuul
-3.6 Securing communication between Zuul and the microservice. - 5 3.7 Summary
+* Securing communication between Zuul and the microservice
-Total Pages = (Topic 3 => 4 * 1 = 4
-Topic 4 => 6 * 3 = 18
-Topic 5 => 8 * 1 = 8
-Topic 6 => 10 * 1 = 10
-Overview + Summary => 2
-=> 42)
+* Summary

 4. Building a single-page app to talk to microservices 4.1 Building a single-page app – 6
 4.2 Introducing an API gateway, and setting up cross-origin resource sharing (CORS)